gustaveroussy/sopa/docs/tutorials/snakemake.md

     Make sure you have installed sopa with the `cellpose` extra (for instance, this can be done via the following command: `pip install 'sopa[cellpose]'`).
     ```sh
     conda activate snakemake    # or any environment that has `snakemake`
+    cd workflow   # move to the workflow directory inside the sopa repository

     # you can replace tuto.zarr by another path where the data will be saved
     snakemake \